14 Simple Scope of Work Templates (Word) | Free Downloads

 • Discuss with your team members on the project/contract requirements in detail.
 Share as much information as possible regarding the same.

-• Use visuals representations in your scope of work.
+• Use visual representations in your SOW.
 Remember, pictures speak a thousand words.
 Therefore make good use of pictorial and graphical representations as you can.

 • Identify your assumptions and provide a complete outline of the project/contract management procedures.